MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-to-azure-rms.md

     For example, they have an Office 365 E3 or E5 subscription, or an Enterprise Mobility + Security subscription, or a standalone subscription for Azure Information Protection.

-- Their Azure Rights Management service is not yet activated but they know their tenant URL.
+- Their Azure Rights Management service is not yet activated but they know their Azure Rights Management service URL.

-    They can get this information by installing the Azure Rights Management Tool, connecting to the service ([Connect-Aadrmservice](/powershell/aadrm/vlatest/connect-aadrmservice)), and then viewing their tenant information ([Get-AadrmConfiguration](/powershell/aadrm/vlatest/get-aadrmconfiguration)).
+    They can get this information by installing the Azure Rights Management Tool, connecting to the service ([Connect-Aadrmservice](/powershell/aadrm/vlatest/connect-aadrmservice)), and then viewing their tenant information for the Azure Rights Management service ([Get-AadrmConfiguration](/powershell/aadrm/vlatest/get-aadrmconfiguration)).

-- They provide you with the URLs for their AD RMS cluster and their Azure Rights Management service URL for their Information Protection tenant, so that you can configure your migrated clients to redirect requests for their AD RMS protected content to their Azure RMS tenant.
+- They provide you with the URLs for their AD RMS cluster and their Azure Rights Management service URL, so that you can configure your migrated clients to redirect requests for their AD RMS protected content to their tenant's Azure Rights Management service.
 Instructions for configuring client redirection are in step 7.

-- They import their AD RMS cluster root keys (SLC) into the cloud before you start to migrate users.
+- They import their AD RMS cluster root keys (SLC) into their tenant before you start to migrate your users.
 Similarly, you must import your AD RMS cluster root keys before they start to migrate their users.
 Instructions for importing the key is covered in this migration process, [Step 4.
 Export configuration data from AD RMS and import it to Azure Information Protection](migrate-from-ad-rms-phase2.md#step-4-export-configuration-data-from-ad-rms-and-import-it-to-azure-information-protection).

 ## Overview of the steps for migrating AD RMS to Azure Information Protection